Pete Dawkins

 Peter Miller Dawkins (born March 8, 1938) is an American business executive and former college football player, hockey player, military officer, and political candidate.
 Dawkins attended the United States Military Academy, where he played as a halfback for the Army Cadets football team from 1956 to 1958.
 As a senior in 1958 he won the Heisman Trophy, the Maxwell Award, and was named as a consensus All-American.
 After graduating from the Military Academy in 1959, he studied at the University of Oxford as a Rhodes Scholar.
 Dawkins served as an officer in the United States Army until he retired in 1983 with the rank of brigadier general.
 He received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member and Supreme Allied Commander Europe, General Bernard W. Rogers, USA in 1983.
 He was a Republican candidate for United States Senate in 1988.
 Dawkins has held executive positions with Lehman Brothers, Bain & Company, Primerica, and Citigroup.

-He is the only person in history to have held the titles of Brigade Commander, Football Team Captain, Class President, Star Man (top 5% of the class), Heisman Trophy winner, and Rhodes Scholar.
+He is the only person in history to have held the titles of Brigade Commander, Football Team Captain, Class President, Star Man (top 5% of the class), Heisman Trophy winner, Oxford University Rugby Blue and Rhodes Scholar.
 He is often regarded as the most decorated cadet in the history of the United States Military Academy.

 Following Johnny Lujack's death on July 25, 2023, Dawkins is the oldest surviving winner of the Heisman Trophy.
 He is the lone survivor among the first 27 recipients (1935–1961).